 November 6 was the most important day for greyhound advocacy and adoption anywhere in the world at any time in history!
 On Election Day, the state of Florida voted 2-1 to prohibit dog racing and give thousands of greyhounds their pass to freedom.
 The decisive margin of 69% to 31% statewide sends a clear message that commercial dog racing is cruel and inhumane and must end wherever it exists.
 Eleven of the 17 dog American dog tracks must now phase-out live racing by December 2020.

-Our dogged 17-year campaign in the Sunshine State followed recent victories in ten other states including Massachusetts, New Hampshire and Arizona.
+Our dogged 17-year campaign in the Sunshine State followed recent victories in ten other states including Massachusetts, New Hampshire, Rhode Island, Colorado and Arizona.
 Dog racing will now be illegal in 41 U.S. states.
-The only legal dog track in China has also just closed its doors and GREY2K is now working with ANIMA Macau and Pet Levrieri of Italy to airlift over 500 lucky hounds to safety from the worst dog track in the world, the Canidome.
+The only legal dog track in China closed its doors last June and GREY2K is now working with ANIMA Macau and Pet Levrieri of Italy to airlift over 500 lucky hounds to safety from the worst dog track in the world, the Canidome.

 Commercial greyhound racing is an American invention, but this unsavory industry now exists in seven countries at nearly 150 tracks.
 All told, greyhound racing causes the abuse of nearly 50,000 greyhounds across the globe every year.
 Many are simply killed once they stop winning.
 As many as 17,000 young, healthy dogs are destroyed each year in Australia and in the United Kingdom, one man alone shot to death 10,000 unwanted greyhounds.